Table of Contents

 The MAMP control panel also opens, which shows that your local MAMP server is working.
 You should see green indicators next to Apache Server and MySQL Server:

-You can start or stop your local sever from control panel by clicking start server or stop server.
+You can start or stop your local server from the control panel by clicking start server or stop server.

 During installation, MAMP sets the default ports for both Apache (port 8888) and MySQL (port 8889).